-dataset, leave the power threshold as is, and increase the NCC threshold to ~0.34, as seen above.

-Step 34: Create another Extract from Micrographs job as before, with an Extraction box size of 416 pix, Fourier croped to 208 pix.

-- You should end up with approximatly 2,500 particles. - Step 35: Repeat 2D Classification, this time with 2-4 classes. - It is possible that even after the Inspect Particle Picks job, some picks over background noise were included.
+- $\circ$ Appropriate NCC and power threshold numbers will vary by dataset.
+For this dataset, leave the power threshold as is, and increase the NCC threshold to $\sim$ 0.34, as seen above. - > Step 34: Create another Extract from Micrographs job as before, with an Extraction box size of 416 pix, Fourier croped to 208 pix. - o You should end up with approximatly 2,500 particles. - > Step 35: Repeat 2D Classification, this time with 2-4 classes. - It is possible that even after the Inspect Particle Picks job, some picks over background noise were included.
 Depending on how many were, you may need more or less classes.
-Usually 3 works well. - Step 36: IF Step 35 revealed a class that looks like background noise (see image on the right), create another Select 2D Classification job and select the classes that look good.
+Usually 3 works well. - > Step 36: IF Step 35 revealed a class that looks like background noise (see image on the right), create another Select 2D Classification job and select the classes that look good.